 Berserk is also taunt gem compatible, meaning that you can equip a carnelian gem into the hatchet’s gem slot and when you use the berserk ability it will taunt all enemies within an 8m range.

-As you progress deeper into the berserk ability you’ll also gain a movement speed buff while in berserk mode, gain some self-healing, remove all crowd control upon triggering the ability, and your attacks will become uninterruptible while in berserk.
+As you progress deeper into the berserk ability you’ll also gain a movement speed buff while in berserk mode, gain some life steal, remove all crowd control upon triggering the ability, and your attacks will become uninterruptible while in berserk.

 The third ability under the Berserker tree is Raging Torrent.
 Activating this ability will perform 4 very quick attacks that each deal 90% of your weapon damage.
 As you progress this ability you will gain haste (increased movement speed by 20%) when hitting someone with a raging torrent strike, and if you can time a light attack at the end of the ability you’ll be able deal an additional attack that deals 120% weapon damage.

 The Key passive for the Berserker tree is called Defy Death.
 When you take Defy Death you’ll be able to avoid death once every 75 seconds.
-Upon receiving damage that would have killed you, you will instead be reduced to 50 HP and gain immortality for 3 seconds.
+Upon receiving damage that would have killed you, you will instead be reduced to 50 HP and gain immortality for 0.5 seconds, then gain 500 + 50% of your base HP on activation.

 The passives in the Berserker tree are heavily focused towards enhancing your damage output, and reducing cooldowns and removing negative status effects on yourself when your health is below 30%.